dgraziotin/CourseraGACD/CodeBook.md

 ###Frequency Domain Signals

-The frequency domain signals are obtain by apply a Fast Fourier Transform (FFT) to the the time domain signals.
+The frequency domain signals are obtain by apply a Fast Fourier Transform (FFT) to the time domain signals.
 All frequency domain signals are prefixed by a single *f*.